 What to Eat and Drink in Pacific City:

-- Grab a beer at the original location of Pelican Brewing– with a walk-up to-go window, this brewery is literally on the sands of the beach.
-It’s a pretty epic place to watch sunset, beer in hand!
+• Grab a beer at the original location of Pelican Brewing.
+With a walk-up to-go window, this brewery is literally on the sands of the beach and one of my favorite places to watch the sunset along the Oregon Coast, beer in hand.

 Where to Stay in Pacific City: